deepennyway/weavers-almanac/src/character-creation/ace-clubs.md

 ---

 You'd rather work alone, but for some reason you keep getting sucked into protecting these other people who don't know what they're doing.
-You don't make friends, you don't hug, you *definitely* don't trust people.
+You don't make friends, you don't hug, and you *definitely* don't trust people.
 You've developed a set of rules for survival that you can name and number at a moment's notice, and if they sound overly specific to your current situation it's *because you've been in this exact situation before*.

 You don't like these people.
 You don't know why you still stick with them.
 You swear, tomorrow you'll be gone.
 Really.
 This time you mean it.